 3 Spectrum needs for communications between stations on-board sub-orbital vehicles and terrestrial/space stations

+According to Report ITU-R M.2477, a suborbital vehicle (SoV) is a vehicle executing suborbital flight and suborbital flight is defined as the intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur in space without completing a full orbit around the Earth before returning back to the surface of the Earth.

 Currently, there are a variety of technical solutions to achieve suborbital flight.
 Launch modes include horizontal and vertical, landing modes include horizontal landing and vertical landing, recovery modes include self-controlled return and parachute recovery, and thrust modes include rocket power and combined power.
 Suborbital flights can be implemented by different combinations of the above modes.
 Figure 1 shows examples of the operational concepts of a suborbital flight.

 Figure 1